 1 tablespoon granulated sugar

-Preheat oven to 375°.
-Line two baking sheets with parchment paper or a silicon mat.
+Preheat oven to 350°.
+Line two baking sheets with parchment paper.

 Place 10 tablespoons of the butter in a small saucepan.
 Cook butter over medium heat, until it smells nutty and fragrant and is a lightish brown color.
 Remove pan from heat and stir in the remaining 2 tablespoons of butter.
 Pour the browned butter into the bowl of a stand mixer fitted with a paddle attachment and set aside to cool for about 10 minutes.